Soyio-id/soy-io-widget/README.md

 2. **Authentication**: Through an access key (passkey) or facial video.
 This can occur when a user has already been validated previously with Soyio.

-To instantiate this process in the code, you have two options
+To instantiate this process in the code, you have two options:

-#### 1.a Disclosure requests on-the-fly
+### 1. Disclosure Requests On-the-fly

 This doesn't require any previous setup.
 Given your company and disclosure template IDs, you can create disclosure requests freely when the user starts the widget.